 Many household products and plants can be toxic to children (e.g., vitamins, medications, cleaning products, fuel, houseplants, mushrooms, pesticides, and personal hygiene, car maintenance, and renovation products).
-Québec Poison Control Centre is a phone emergency service available 24 hours a day, seven days a week.
-If your child has ingested a toxic product or gotten a toxic product in their eyes or on their skin, call the Québec Poison Control Centre.
-They will assist you with the first aid care (see Poisoning and contact with hazardous products, page 724).

 Québec Poison Control Centre has published a number of poisoning prevention pamphlets.
 To learn more, visit their website: